This information is current as of December 1, 2022

 Reasonable Accommodation and Discrimination

-Additionally, the Health Emergency Labor Standards Act protects high-risk workers from being discharged, permanently replaced, or discriminated against in the workplace for seeking accommodation from exposure to an infectious or contagious disease during a public health emergency.
+Additionally, the Health Emergency Labor Standards Act protects high-risk employees from being discharged, permanently replaced, or discriminated against in the workplace for seeking accommodation from exposure to an infectious or contagious disease during a public health emergency.
 This law is administered by L&I and currently applies to accommodations related to COVID-19.

 The information on this page is also available in the following languages: